crustio/crust-wiki/docs/DSM.md

 * File Settlement:
 After the user places an order and stores the file, the first 4 merchants who submit thestorage proof can continue to obtain order revenue, and this revenue needs to be claimedbefore it can be collected by the merchant.
 The order selttement mechanism is a mechanism designed by Crust Network to better manage the file order system.
 Any Crust user can act as a clearer to settle unsettled orders in the network.
 When the settled order isan order that has expired, the clearer will receive the agent settlement income.
 The clearer can lock CRU to obtain the fee reduction for settlement transction.

 ### 4. Retrieval Mechanism
 As a data storage system, besides the storage market, DSM also takes the responsibility of incentivizing the nodes to provide retrieval service.
 Therefore, DSM includes another layer of incentives to encourage nodes to support data retrieval:

-   * The data retrieval mechanism in Crust Network follows the [IPFS Bitswap Protocol] (https://docs.ipfs.io/concepts/bitswap/).
+   * The data retrieval mechanism in Crust Network follows the [IPFS Bitswap Protocol](https://docs.ipfs.io/concepts/bitswap/).
 By such, data can be shared and exchanged among the nodes of the entire IPFS Network.

    * Crust Network provides a highly efficient retrieval pointing mechanism.
 Enabled by the Bitswap protocol and using a “credit” mechanism, nodes can resist those “free-riding” nodes that only seek to pull data without providing retrieval services.
 Building on the Bitswap credit mechanism, Crust Network makes the access to trusted on-chain information available for nodes, further boosting the Crust Network credit mechanism.